 5.6.1.2.1.
 The parking manoeuvre shall be initiated by the driver but controlled by the system.
 A direct influence on steering angle, value of acceleration and deceleration via the remote-control device or by the motion of the driver shall not be possible.

 5.6.1.2.2.
-Either a continuous actuation of the remote-control device by the driver or alternatively (for systems based on detection of driver position and motion) a continuous motion of the driver in the same longitudinal direction, is required during the parking manoeuvre.
+Either a continuous actuation of the remote-control device by the driver or, for systems based on detection of driver position and motion, a continuous motion of the driver in the same longitudinal direction, is required during the parking manoeuvre.

+New paragraph

+5.6.1.2.x.
+For systems based on detection of driver position and motion, the parking manoeuvre shall be terminated by …

 Paragraph 5.6.1.2.3, amend to read: